 Students who want to switch between DCMA tracks should be aware that some completed courses in one track may not count towards the requirements of the other.
 If a student is considering switching tracks, they should consult their advisor and graduate director for assistance.

-In consultation with a faculty member in the College of Communication (a professor with whom the student has had a class), the student should choose a paper or project they did for that professor’s course.
-This paper/project should be something to which the student wishes to expand upon or devote more time.
+In consultation with a faculty member in the College of Communication, the student should expand or develop a paper or project they have worked on in the program.
+This professor should have expertise in the area the student's paper/project is based.
+A meeting should be scheduled to discuss the requirements and design and agreement for the paper/project.
+Capstone does not come with course credit and is expected to take approximately 10 hours for the student to complete.
 This option is available to students holding a 3.5 GPA or higher and who have completed at least 10 courses (40 credit hours) in their program.

-Two project courses (DMA 695 and CMNS 595) replace two additional elective classes.
-Students will enroll in CMNS 595 in the quarter they defend their project.
+Two project/thesis courses (CMNS 594 and CMNS 595) replace two additional elective classes.
+Students will enroll in CMNS 594 in the Winter quarter and CMNS 595 in the Spring quarter of their final year.
 The student will create an original project (i.e., web- or film-based projects, or projects related to professional or educational organizations) and a 30- to 40-page accompanying written report/analysis.
 This option is available to students holding a 3.7 GPA or higher and who have completed at least 6 courses (24 credit hours) in their program.